siemens/OOASP/asp_interactive_configuration/DOC.md

     ooasp_arity(CONFIG,assoc1,1,ID,ARITY,STEP), ARITY!=4.
 ```

-This rule is saying that for association `assoc1` any the object `ID` in position `1` should have exactly `4` objects associated.
+This rule is saying that for association `assoc1` the object `ID` in position `1` should have exactly `4` objects associated.
 We first notice that this is not using the `new_id`.
 We can include this by doing:

 ```prolog
 ooasp_cv(CONFIG,wrongass,new_id,"Wrong for {}",(new_id,)) :-